folone/dotfiles/README.md

 Notes:
 - Approve Accessibility for `yabai`, `skhd`, and `sketchybar` in System Settings → Privacy & Security → Accessibility.
-- Set your terminal font to “JetBrainsMono Nerd Font”.
+- Set your terminal font to "JetBrainsMono Nerd Font".
 - If you want full yabai features, follow the SIP guidance in the official docs: [Disabling System Integrity Protection](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection).

 ### Keybindings (skhd)